Debugging Business Operations

 Windows has a great tool for debugging Business Operations - Foreground mode.
 In that mode Windows launches a local terminal with operation job.

-Note that there's an issue with some InterSystems IRIS versions which caused cterm launch instead of iristerm.
+Note that there's an issue with some InterSystems IRIS versions (older than 2021.1) which caused cterm launch instead of iristerm.
 To fix that you can either install Caché/Ensemble/HealthShare on a same server or run this reg file:

 Windows Registry Editor Version 5.00 [HKEY_CLASSES_ROOT\cterm] "URL Protocol"="" "(default)"="URL:cterm" [HKEY_CLASSES_ROOT\cterm\DefaultIcon] @="\"C:\\Program Files (x86)\\Common Files\\InterSystems\\IRIS\\bin\\iristerm.exe,1\"" [HKEY_CLASSES_ROOT\cterm\shell] [HKEY_CLASSES_ROOT\cterm\shell\open] [HKEY_CLASSES_ROOT\cterm\shell\open\command] @="\"C:\\Program Files (x86)\\Common Files\\InterSystems\\IRIS\\bin\\iristerm.exe\" %1"